mauricebyuka/myBioTools/README.md

 # myBioTools

 This repository contains the scripts that automate some of the tasks that I perform on a regular basis.
 They were not designed with a general case usage in mind but rather for perfoming specific tasks, although some of them may allow some level of flexibility.
 Below is a list of the scripts and their usage.

 ### 1. biosampleParser

-This is a Jupyter notebook containg the code for parsing and extract metadata from an xml file with biosample information.
+This is a Jupyter notebook containg the code for parsing and extract metadata from an XML file with biosample information.
 The parsed file (the `all_biosamples` variable) can be the result of search on NCBI's [Biosample database](https://www.ncbi.nlm.nih.gov/biosample/).
-If the contains data for multiple organisms, the species of interest has to be specified (the `species` variable).
+If the XML FILE contains data for multiple organisms, the species of interest has to be specified (the `species` variable).
 Cells that can be edited begin with the comment: `# Edit this cell` or `# Can be edited`.
 I believe the search can also be automated.

 #### Example